reservix/laborious/README.md

 _Alias: co_

 List available Merge Requests and branches.
 Select one of them to switch to the corresponding branch.
-This will also try to update the branch to the newest commit.
+This will also try to update the branch to the latest commit.

+#### `ping`

+Ping Gitlab API.

 ## Configuration